Raiders edge Packers on 80-yard field in Winnipeg

-WINNIPEG, Manitoba (AP) — Daniel Carson kicked a 33-yard field goal with 8 seconds remaining, and the Oakland Raiders earned a bizarre 22-21 preseason victory over the Green Bay Packers Thursday night on a field that was shortened to 80 yards over concerns about player safety.
+WINNIPEG, Manitoba (AP) — Daniel Carlson kicked a 33-yard field goal with 8 seconds remaining, and the Oakland Raiders earned a bizarre 22-21 preseason victory over the Green Bay Packers on a field shortened to 80 yards for player safety.

 End zones were marked by bright orange pylons at the 10-yard lines and there were no kickoffs.
-The field was reconfigured because of concerns about the areas where the goal posts for the CFL’s Winnipeg franchise are usually located.
+The field was reconfigured because of concerns about the areas where the goal posts for the CFL’s Winnipeg franchise were removed and covered with turf.

-Before warmups, game officials and staff from both clubs were on the field examining the patches of turf that covered the spots where the goal posts for 110-yard CFL games were removed.
-The goal posts were moved from spots that would have been inside the NFL end zones.
+Before warmups, game officials and staff from both clubs examined the turf that covered the goal post spots for 110-yard CFL games.
+The goal posts would have been inside the NFL end zones.

 Packers coach Matt LaFleur decided to sit 33 players, including star quarterback Aaron Rodgers and running back Aaron Jones.
 Rodgers hasn’t played in the preseason.

-Oakland didn’t play starters including quarterback Derek Carr or receiver Antonio Brown.
+Oakland didn’t play starters, including quarterback Derek Carr or receiver Antonio Brown.

+“We were going to have all our starters play, and it was just one of those deals,” LaFleur said.
+“We certainly have all played on much worse surfaces in our life, but it was just one of those deals where they weren’t playing their starters and so we just decided to sit them.”

+Packers quarterback Tim Boyle said he checked out a turf-covered spot during warmup.

 The Raiders decided to move one of their two home exhibition games to Winnipeg in a move that saved them $500,000 in rent at the Oakland Coliseum.
 The team is planning to move to Las Vegas in 2020.